-Save Money and Keep PCB Costs Down with Consistent Documentation Tools
+Save Money and Keep PCB Pricing Down with Consistent Documentation Tools

-PCB design tools capable of tracking costs and keeping production expenditures in budget.
+PCB design tools are capable of tracking costs and keeping production expenditures within the budget.

 Produce low-cost instructions with elegant drill files